 The procedure to calculate the standard deviation depends on whether the numbers are the entire population or are data from a sample.
 The calculations are similar, but not identical.
 Therefore the symbol used to represent the standard deviation depends on whether it is calculated from a population or a sample.
 The lower case letter s represents the sample standard deviation and the Greek letter σ represents the population standard deviation.
-If the sample has the same characteristics as the population, then s should be a good estimate of σ .
+I f the sample has the same characteristics as the population, then s should be a good estimate of σ .

 To calculate the standard deviation, we need to calculate the variance first.
-The variance is the average of the squares of the deviations (the $x = \overline{x}$ values for a sample or the $x - \mu$ values for a population).
+The variance is the average of the squares of the deviations (the $x - \overline{x}$ values for a sample or the $x - \mu$ values for a population).
 The symbol σ^2 represents the population variance and the population standard deviation σ is the square root of the population variance.
 The symbol s^2 represents the sample variance and the sample standard deviation s is the square root of the sample variance.
-The standard deviation can be thought of as a special average of the deviations.
+The symbol s^2 represents the sample variance.
+The sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.
+The sample variance is the sample variance is the sample variance.